Saturday, November 2, 2024

 With Paula's help they found an "officiant" in Moncton (they flew into Moncton) who would conduct a wedding service at a place of their choosing.
 We had thoughts about having the wedding on some beach but ended up having it at our AirBnB which overlooks Shediac Bridge and the bay.
 The officiant did a lovely service which actually brought tears to both Kate and me (can't speak for anyone else).

-For the service Kate got to be Sam's "Maid of Honor", I got to be Barry's "Best Man", Paula got to be the ring bearer and her two dogs, Jerry and Felix, were the "witnesses" I guess.
+For the service Kate got to be Sam's "Maid of Honor", I got to be Barry's "Best Man", Paula got to be the ring bearer and her two dogs, Gerry and Felix, were the "witnesses" I guess.
 After the service we took photos of the various participants and some funny photos in costumes that Paula had brought along as a lark.
 We popped open some bubbly wine to share and invited the officiant to share some and come to dinner with us.
 That story continues in another blog post on the "Witches Crawl".

 Click on image for more photos ...